Toyota Corolla Rumion: Aerotourer Chocolate

-The Toyota Corolla Rumion Aerotourer Chocolate is a limited edition of 1.5X, 1.5G, 1.8S with chocolate-colored body.
+The Toyota Corolla Rumion Aerotourer Chocolate is a limited edition of 1.5X, 1.5G, 1.8S painted Maroon Mica, a chocolate-like shade of brown.
 The Corolla Rumion Aerotourer Chocolate edition went on sale on 21 January 2008.

 Aerotourer Sora

 The Toyota Corolla Rumion Aerotourer Sora is a limited edition of 1.5G Aero Tourer, 1.8S Aero Tourer with Light Blue Mica Metallic body, Super White II-colored aero parts (front spoiler, side mudguard, rear bumpers, rear roof spoiler), two-tone interior (Light Blue Mica Metallic with Super White II meter borders).
 The Corolla Rumion Aerotourer Sora edition went on sale on 6 May 2008.

 1.8S/1.5G “Smart Package”

 The 1.8S/1.5G “Smart Package” is an equipment package keyless entry, engine start/stop switch, engine immobilizer.
 Optional features (standard on 1.8S) include high intensity discharge head lamp, driver side arm rest.

 Production

 The Toyota Corolla Rumion was built in the Iwate plant of Kanto Auto Works.
 Toyota stopped exporting the Scion xB to the North American market in 2015 as it was replaced by the iM, which is a rebadged second generation Auris, which was rebranded as the Corolla iM from August 2016 for the 2017 model year since the Scion brand was discontinued.